Official-Codaisseur-Graduate/lisa-client/README.md

     $ git checkout development
     $ npm install
     ```
-    Make sure to use your local database in /src/constants.js before running
+    Make sure to correct the database URL to use your local database in /src/constants.js before running:
     ```
     $ npm run start
     ```

 3) Add some mock data on any day.
-First, add dishes by type in the lower dropdown menu with the white background.
-Then, select a date and use the upper form to add these dishes to that day.
+First, select the location where you want to add a dish.
+Then add dishes by type in the lower dropdown menu with the white background.
+Now you can select a date and use the upper form to add these dishes to that day.
 If your added dishes don't appear in the dropdown menu, you need to refresh the page.